 - Working from home may require self-discipline as it would be possible to drift and lose focus from time to time.

 The purchase of a garden studio means that you do not have to sacrifice living space.
-Having a separate work space allows you to separate your work and home environment without forgoing the flexible advantages of working from home.
+Having a separate workspace allows you to separate your work and the home environment without forgoing the flexible advantages of working from home.
 Working in a garden or outside environment is inspiring, creative and liberating.

-Our office and studio range is built to last with highest grade FSC® certified timber, lined and insulated for year round use and beautifully designed too.
+Our garden offices and garden studio range is built to last with the highest grade FSC® certified timber, lined and insulated for year-round use and beautifully designed too.
 We finish the buildings with the finest fittings and with our exterior paint system which as well as coming in a range of lovely colours also means that you won't have to repaint your studio very often at all.
 All of our garden buildings are hand-crafted by our expert staff, who will also deliver and install your garden building for free.